PortAventura World: PortAventura Caribe Aquatic Park

 PortAventura Caribe Aquatic Park is a water park which is adjacent to PortAventura Park.
 It has an area of 50,000 m2, which includes 16 attractions and slides, as well as over 8,500 m2 of water-covered surface area.
 It is themed to the Caribbean, with beaches, palm trees, and Latin and reggae music, and it also includes shops and restaurants.

-The park has been closed due to the coronavirus outbreak and currently is remaining closed throughout 2020.